 The Medicare prescription drug benefit (Part D) was enacted over 15 years ago and remains a model of private-public partnership with high beneficiary satisfaction.
 But despite its success, the program needs to evolve to meet the needs of beneficiaries moving forward.
 Since Medicare Part D was implemented in 2006, utilization of drugs has evolved.
 While there is high generic utilization, availability of specialty medication options has increased, creating affordability challenges for beneficiaries.

 According to the Kaiser Family Foundation, over 1 million beneficiaries had spending in the catastrophic phase of the benefit in 2017 and 5% coinsurance can still equate to hundreds (or thousands) of dollars a month, making the drug unaffordable for many beneficiaries.

 There has been momentum in Congress to look at the Part D benefit structure to determine the feasibility of a true OOP cap.
 Three main proposals have been put forward:

 - The bipartisan Prescription Drug Pricing Reduction Act (PDPRA) of 2019 (S.2543), approved by the Senate Finance Committee

 - The House Democrat-driven Elijah E. Cummings Lower Drug Costs Now Act (H.R.
 3)

-But who do these models help?
 Xcenda was commissioned on behalf of the Council for Affordable Health Coverage to create patient profiles for typical patients with various conditions to determine the impact of the models on patient OOP spending.
-The results clearly demonstrate that the OOP caps would create a meaningful step toward more affordable access for beneficiaries who face significant drug spending.
+In addition, we looked at what the average non-low income subsidy beneficiary and diabetes patients would experience under these redesigns due to changes in the pre-catastrophic benefit design.
+The results from the full reports below clearly demonstrate that the OOP caps would create a meaningful step toward more affordable access for beneficiaries who face significant drug spending.